-If you've been feeling the symptoms of high blood sugar, such as extreme thirst and excessive urination, for a few days, check your blood sugar level and call your doctor for advice.
-If you feel the symptoms of extreme high blood sugar (more than 600 mg/dL, or 33.3 mmol/L), call 911 or your local emergency number.
+If you have symptoms of high blood sugar, such as extreme thirst and excessive urination, for a few days, check your blood sugar level and call your doctor for advice.
+If you feel the symptoms of extreme high blood sugar, call 911 or your local emergency number.
 Don't try to drive yourself to the hospital.

 If you're with someone who has diabetes and is acting confused, has one-sided weakness or has passed out, call for immediate medical help.

 After you've received treatment and are feeling better, some questions you might want to ask your doctor include:

 - How can I better control my diabetes?

 - What range does my blood sugar need to be in?